 We, the grown-ups, don’t take “Play” seriously enough.
 For us, “Play” doesn’t evoke the kind of gravity as “Work” does.
-But for a child, play is as crucial to nurturing him or her into adulthood as all other more serious pursuits.
+But for a child, playing is as crucial to nurturing him or her into adulthood as all other more serious pursuits.
 And if we look closely, we will learn that playing can impart many valuable lessons to the adults too.
 So, here are 10 life lessons you can learn from playing with children:

 1. Don’t follow the beaten track

-When was the last time you saw a child read the instructions to a new toy before ripping off its’ packaging?
+When was the last time you saw a child read the instructions to a new toy before ripping off the packaging?
 Children don’t follow specifications on how a toy is “supposed” to be played with.
 They rely on their instincts and find their own creative ways, no matter how much it may deviate from the “rules”; a lesson that many of us, the grown-ups, need to remember when we are stuck in a new or alien situation.

 2. Enjoying life doesn’t have to begin only after your life goals are reached